-A software engineer based out of Phoenix, Arizona.
+A software engineer based out of Tempe, Arizona.
 I enjoy writing open source software and learning new technologies.

 Volunteer engagement platform built for a non profit organization called Zuri's Circle.
 This project was part of Paypal's annual Opportunity Hack and took first place.